 Mosaic crochet is a surprisingly easy way to create colourful fabrics with two yarn colours.
 The technique produces an on-trend geometric effect, reminiscent of tiled floors.
 The best thing about mosaic crochet is that it is fundamentally made with stripes of colours, meaning you can create patterns without changing colours mid-way through a row.

 If you’re not familiar with any of the abbreviations used in the tutorial, you can find everything you need to know in our Crochet Abbreviations and UK/US conversion guide.

-To get started, you just need two yarns in contrasting colours and an appropriately sized hook – we used DK yarn in pink (Yarn A) and cream (Yarn B) with a 4mm hook.
+To get started, you just need two yarns in contrasting colours and an appropriately sized hook – we used DK yarn in red (Yarn A) and cream (Yarn B) with a 4mm hook.
 You’ll also find it helpful to have four stitch markers.

 Start by using Yarn A to make two rows of 22 double crochet stitches.
 To do this, ch23, dc in 2nd ch from hook and in each ch across, turn.
 Ch1 (does not count as st throughout), dc in each dc across.
 On the final dc of the second row, change to Yarn B on the final yrh, turn and your work should look like this.
 At the end of every even row on a mosaic crochet piece, you’ll need to change to the contrasting colour yarn on the final yrh of the final dc.
 There’s no need to cut the yarn though, you can just carry it up the side or back of the work instead.